Identifying separation anxiety in children

 - severity of the anxiety is inappropriate for the child’s developmental level

-- characteristics of separation anxiety have persisted for at least four weeks.
+- characteristics of separation anxiety have gone on for at least four weeks.

 If you’re concerned your child might have separation anxiety disorder, look out for instances when she: